Surrealist cinema: History

-Surrealism was the first literary and artistic movement to become seriously associated with cinema, though it has also been a movement largely neglected by film critics and historians.
-However, shortlived though its popularity was, it became known for its dream-like quality, juxtaposition of everyday people and objects in irrational forms, and the abstraction of real life, places, and things.
-Highly influenced by Freudian psychology, surrealism sought to bring the unconscious mind to visual life.
-"Balanced between symbolism and realism, surrealist cinema commentated on themes of life, death, modernity, politics, religion, and art itself."
+Surrealism was the first literary and artistic movement to become seriously associated with cinema, though it has also been largely neglected by film critics and historians.
+Short-lived as its initial popularity was, it became known for its dreamlike quality; juxtaposition of everyday people and objects in irrational forms; and the abstraction of real life, places, and things.
+Highly influenced by Freudian psychology, Surrealism sought to bring the unconscious mind to visual life, described by Gina Marie Ezzone as "balanced between symbolism and realism, Surrealist cinema commentated on themes of life, death, modernity, politics, religion, and art itself".

-The foundations of the movement began in France and coincided with the birth of motion pictures.
-France served as the birthplace of surrealist cinema because of a fortunate combination of easy access to film equipment, film financing, and a plethora of interested artists and audiences.
+The foundations of the movement began in Paris and coincided with the birth of motion pictures.
+France served as the birthplace of surrealist cinema due to a fortunate combination of easy access to film equipment, film financing, and a plethora of interested artists and audiences.
 The Surrealists who participated in the movement were among the first generation to have grown up with film as a part of daily life.

-Breton himself, even before the launching of the movement, possessed an avid interest in film: while serving in the First World War, he was stationed in Nantes and, during his spare time, would frequent the movie houses with a superior named Jacques Vaché.
-According to Breton, he and Vaché ignored movie titles and times, preferring to drop in at any given moment and view the films without any foreknowledge.
+Breton himself, even before the launching of the movement, possessed an avid interest in film; while stationed in Nantes during the First World War, he and his superior Jacques Vaché would frequent the movie houses together in their spare time.
+According to Breton, they ignored film titles and lengths, preferring to drop in at any given moment and view the films without any foreknowledge.
 When they grew bored, they left and visited the next theater.
-Breton's movie-going habits supplied him with a stream of images with no constructed order about them.
-He could juxtapose the images of one film with those of another, and from the experience craft his own interpretation.
+Breton's movie-going habits supplied him with a stream of images with no constructed order.
+He could juxtapose the images of one film with those of another, and craft his own interpretation from this experience.

-Referring to his experiences with Vaché, he once remarked, "I think what we [valued] most in it, to the point of taking no interest in anything else, was its power to disorient."
-Breton believed that film could help one abstract himself from "real life" whenever he felt like it.

-Serials, which often contained cliffhanger effects and hints of "other worldliness," were attractive to early Surrealists.
+Breton once remarked of his experiences with Vaché, "I think what we [valued] most in it, to the point of taking no interest in anything else, was its power to disorient."
+He believed that film could help a person abstract themselves from "real life" whenever they felt like it.
+Serials, which often contained cliffhanger effects and hints of "other worldliness", were attractive to early Surrealists.
 Examples include Houdini's daredevil deeds and the escapades of Musidora and Pearl White in detective stories.
 What endeared Surrealists most to the genre was its ability to evoke and sustain a sense of mystery and suspense in viewers.
 The Surrealists saw in film a medium which nullified reality's boundaries.
-Film critic René Gardies wrote in 1968, "Now the cinema is, quite naturally, the privileged instrument for derealising (sic) the world.
-Its technical resources... allied with its photo-magic, provide the alchemical tools for transforming reality."
+Film critic René Gardies wrote in 1968, "Now the cinema is, quite naturally, the privileged instrument for derealising the world.
+Its technical resources, allied with its photo-magic, provide the alchemical tools for transforming reality."